datamatiker2018/Week-11/README.md

 Of these, you should know how `static` works, and if not you can reread the [orevious part][what].
 Of special interest, however, is the access modifier, which defines the _visibility_ of the method, or in more practical terms, _who may call_ the method.

 As mentioned, methods definitions will default to being `private`.
 As is the case with other class members, a `private` method may only be invoced by the defining class itself.
-This means that for a class `Foo` with a `private void Bar()`, only other methods of ´Foo` may call `Bar`.
+This means that for a class `Foo` with a `private void Bar()`, only other methods of `Foo` may call `Bar`.

 ```
 public class Program